 In October 2010, Honduras made a high-level political commitment to work with the FATF and CFATF to address its strategic AML/CFT deficiencies.
-Since October, Honduras has taken steps towards improving its AML/CFT regime, including by enacting legislation that criminalises terrorist financing.
-However, the FATF has determined that strategic AML/CFT deficiencies remain.
+The FATF has determined that strategic AML/CFT deficiencies remain.
 Honduras should continue to work on implementing its action plan to address these deficiencies, including by: (1) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); (2) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); and (3) improving and broadening CDD measures (Recommendation 5).
 The FATF encourages Honduras to address its remaining deficiencies and continue the process of implementing its action plan.